 4. A bonus point!

 According to the National Retail Foundation, in 2020 retailers saw $428 billion worth of consumer goods returned with an estimated $253 billion coming as a result of fraudulent purchases.
-By having a unified commerce strategy in place these revenue insights along with stock level tracking, and other management systems, retailers will be able to better understand the whole performance of their business.
+By having a unified commerce strategy in place these revenue insights stock level tracking, and other management systems, retailers will be able to better understand the whole performance of their business.

-Purple’s guest WiFi solution for enterprise businesses provides retailers and other organizations with a whole new level of knowledge-gathering potential.
+Purple’s guest WiFi solution provides retailers and other organizations with a whole new level of knowledge-gathering potential.
 In point 2 of optimizing the retail process we spoke about the need to fill in the blanks of data collection and our solution is able to provide great amounts of first-hand customer data in return for access to your existing free WiFi network.

 Retailers today are able to collect and leverage their consumer data in online environments, however, in offline physical spaces, knowledge of who consumers are doesn’t come close.
 With Purple, businesses can achieve the same in-depth insights by evolving their venue into an intelligent space.